List of NASCAR points scoring systems: Stage points added

-2017–present
+2017–2019

 For all series in NASCAR, there is both a drivers and an owners championship, with the system based on finishing positions equal in both championships.
 Since 2011 in the National Series competition and 2012 in the Regional Series competition, the points system has been a one-point per position system except between the winner and second-place finisher, where the difference is five points.
 In all series except the Whelen All-American Series, a driver who leads a lap during the race will earn one bonus point (the only place leading counts is at the start/finish line).
 Under NASCAR's charter system beginning in 2016, the last place finisher will earn 1 point (previously the last place driver earned 1 point for the 40-car field has been used).

 A new NASCAR Point System was announced for the 2017 season:

-For the first time since 1971, the Can-Am Duel qualifying races became points paying races with the top-10 finishers earning points.
+For the first time since 1971, the Duel qualifying races prior to the Daytona 500 became points paying races with the top-10 finishers earning points.

 In the NASCAR Craftsman Truck Series, there are only 32 competitors, so the last-place driver receives five points.
 Teams must submit an entry form to NASCAR 13 days prior to the event with the race's entry fee, or they are deemed ineligible for points.

 Most races are now divided into 3 "stages" with additional points available for position at the end of the first 2 stages and finishing points for the final stage.
 Stage 1 is roughly the first quarter of the race distance, Stage 2 is roughly the 2nd quarter and Stage 3 is roughly the last half of the race.
 Drivers can earn race points through their performances in Stage 1 and 2.
 Drivers who are running first through 10th at the conclusion of Stage 1 and/or Stage 2 will receive points according to the table below.

 Points are awarded to the drivers in the first two stages: